andrewmlynn/abcfinder/README.md

 # Licence

-This program is released as open source software under the terms of [MIT License](https://github.com/lynngroup/abcfinder/blob/master/LICENSE).
+This program is released as open source software under the terms of [GNU GPLv3](https://github.com/lynngroup/abcfinder/blob/master/LICENSE).

 # Installing